AMorgaut/wakanda-twilio/readme.md

 * Add TwiML support to add more actions (say, play, dial, record, ...)
 * Implement the missing services (conference, ...)
-* Create methods, in the returned result, based on its hypermedia informations
-* Handle the paging in lists
 * Support more settings like default page size by services

 ## License (MIT License) ##

-Copyright (c) 2012 Alexandre Morgaut
+Copyright (c) 2012-2013 Alexandre Morgaut

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal